-28.3.3 Reset Register
+28.3.3 Reset register

 The Reset Register is a test Data Register used to reset the part.
-Since the AVR tri-states Port Pins when reset, the Reset Register can also replace the function of the unimplemented optional JTAG instruction HIGHZ.
+Since the AVR tri-states Port Pins when reset, the Reset Register can also replace the function of the un-implemented optional JTAG instruction HIGHZ.

 A high value in the Reset Register corresponds to pulling the external Reset low.
 The part is reset as long as there is a high value present in the Reset Register.
-Depending on the fuse settings for the clock options, the part will remain reset for a reset time-out period (see "Clock Sources" on page 41) after releasing the Reset Register.
-The output from this Data Register is not latched, so the reset will take place immediately, as shown in Figure 28-2 on page 304.
+Depending on the fuse settings for the clock options, the part will remain reset for a reset time-out period (refer to "Clock sources" on page 41) after releasing the Reset Register.
+The output from this Data Register is not latched, so the reset will take place immediately, as shown in Figure 28-2 on page 335.